Journalism

 About the Program

 By the end of your second year you will have created a portfolio of ambitious, high-quality work, much of it published—with the help of our exceptional faculty of seasoned journalists.
 What’s more, a vibrant worldwide network of media professionals, many of them alumni, will be open to you; professionals who fully appreciate what having a Berkeley Master of Journalism degree means.
-Concurrent degree programs with Asian Studies and Public Health are available.
+Concurrent degree programs in Asian Studies and Public Health are available.

 Visit School Website